Info Source 2024 : Library and Archives Canada

 Records are retained for 90 years from the latest date of correspondence.
 Information in the electronic system used to control and monitor the location and use of the records noted above is destroyed one month after those records have been destroyed.
 For records that are preserved permanently for archival purposes, the information in the electronic system is retained indefinitely.

-DA Number: 2018/009
+DA number: 2018/009

-Related Record Number: LAC CMHI 155, LAC CMHI 170
+Related record number: LAC CMHI 155, LAC CMHI 170

-TBS Registration: 000561
+TBS registration: 000561

-Bank Number: LAC PPU 026
+Bank number: LAC PPU 026

 Notes:

-Individuals requesting information described by this bank must provide the former service person's full given name(s) or initial(s) and surname(s) (and maiden name, if applicable), service number, period of service, and the unit where he or she served.
+Individuals requesting information described by this personal information bank must provide the former service person’s full given name(s) or initial(s) and surname(s) (and maiden name, if applicable), service number(s), period of service and the unit where they served.
 Individuals must also provide their contact information and signature.
-Bank formerly called Canadian Army Wartime, Special Force and Regular Force-Part II Orders.
+This PIB was formerly called “Canadian Army Wartime, Special Force and Regular Force-Part II Orders.”

-Performance Evaluation Records
+Performance Evaluation Records (PIB)

 Description: